nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Tip:**
 * You can filter by multiple name and/or job fields at once!
-* Keep in mind that partial matches within the name (e.g., middle or last names alone) won’t return results.
+* Keep in mind that partial matches within the name (e.g. middle or last names alone) won’t return results.
 To ensure a match, start from the beginning of the full name or first name.

 </box>